mbianchidev/mbianchidev/note-to-recruiters.md

 I'm open for relocation but not in every area.

 Just know that for salary offers I will check my wide network, levels.fyi and Glassdoor to make sure you're not lowballing me.
-I typically know my market worth and how much your company pays.
+Just keep in mind that I know my market worth and how much your company typically pays for the role I'm applying for.

 ## My view on interviews